Updated January 1, 1 . AmFam Team

 Service your furnace.
 Regular furnace inspections and monthly filter changes keep this vital piece of equipment working efficiently.
+When it’s working properly, it’s not using as much energy to produce heat — which means less electricity is being used.

 Have ducts inspected.
 Have your home’s ducts inspected and cleaned, paying special attention to any gaps in ductwork to keep heat from escaping.